smirfolio/MCP-tasksforge/README.md

 1. Open a terminal in the root of your project folder (e.g., `~/my-cool-app`).
 2. Make sure it's a Git repository (`git init` if it's not).
 3. Start a conversation with your AI agent and ask it to work on the project, providing the project ID.
 For example:
-    > "Let's start working on project 478."
+    > "Hey, Celine, fetch the project 478." or "Fetch the project 478 for the context."

 The agent will automatically:
 -   Call the MCP server to fetch the context from the API and will save this context to `workflow/.mcp_project_context.md`.